gkorpal/gkorpal.github.io/_reading/book-list.md

 * **The Curious Incident of the Dog in the Night-Time** by *Mark Haddon*: The protagonist is an autistic boy who loves prime numbers and aloo gobi.
 * **The Devotion of Suspect X** by *Keigo Higashino*: The protagonist is a brilliant but lonely mathematician.
 * **A Man Called Ove** by *Fredrik Backman*: The protagonist is an autistic old man who liked maths when he was a kid.
+* **Mathematics and Computation** by *Avi Wigderson*: Amazing book, especially for graduate students interested in theoretical computer science.
+Also checkout the [Complexity Zoo](https://complexityzoo.net/Complexity_Zoo).

 # Biographies and Autobiographies
 ------